CAI International (NYSE:CAI) Shares Gap Up to $27.69

-CAI International Inc (NYSE:CAI) gapped up prior to trading on Monday .
+CAI International Inc (NYSE:CAI) shares gapped up before the market opened on Monday .
 The stock had previously closed at $27.69, but opened at $30.00.
-CAI International shares last traded at $30.74, with a volume of 173 shares trading hands.
+CAI International shares last traded at $30.74, with a volume of 173 shares traded.

-Several research analysts have recently issued reports on CAI shares.
-ValuEngine lowered shares of CAI International from a “hold” rating to a “sell” rating in a research note on Tuesday, August 11th.
-Zacks Investment Research downgraded shares of CAI International from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, October 7th.
-Finally, Keefe, Bruyette & Woods upgraded shares of CAI International from a “market perform” rating to an “outperform” rating and set a $33.00 price target on the stock in a research report on Monday.
-Two analysts have rated the stock with a sell rating, two have issued a hold rating and one has given a buy rating to the stock.
-CAI International has a consensus rating of “Hold” and a consensus target price of $29.00.
+A number of research firms have recently weighed in on CAI.
+Zacks Investment Research downgraded CAI International from a “strong-buy” rating to a “hold” rating in a report on Wednesday, October 7th.
+Keefe, Bruyette & Woods raised CAI International from a “market perform” rating to an “outperform” rating and set a $33.00 price target for the company in a research note on Monday.
+Finally, ValuEngine downgraded CAI International from a “hold” rating to a “sell” rating in a research note on Tuesday, August 11th.
+Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the stock.
+CAI International has an average rating of “Hold” and an average price target of $29.00.

-CAI International (NYSE:CAI) last announced its quarterly earnings results on Thursday, August 6th.
-The transportation company reported $0.78 earnings per share for the quarter, beating analysts’ consensus estimates of $0.52 by $0.26.
-The business had revenue of $75.73 million for the quarter, compared to the consensus estimate of $103.10 million.
-CAI International had a net margin of 1.54% and a return on equity of 9.74%.
-Analysts forecast that CAI International Inc will post 3.24 EPS for the current year.
+CAI International (NYSE:CAI) last issued its earnings results on Thursday, August 6th.
+The transportation company reported $0.78 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.52 by $0.26.
+The firm had revenue of $75.73 million during the quarter, compared to the consensus estimate of $103.10 million.
+CAI International had a return on equity of 9.74% and a net margin of 1.54%.
+As a group, analysts predict that CAI International Inc will post 3.24 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Friday, September 25th.
-Shareholders of record on Friday, September 11th were issued a dividend of $0.25 per share.
+The firm also recently announced a quarterly dividend, which was paid on Friday, September 25th.
+Shareholders of record on Friday, September 11th were paid a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a yield of 3.32%.
 The ex-dividend date of this dividend was Thursday, September 10th.
-This represents a $1.00 annualized dividend and a yield of 3.32%.
-CAI International’s dividend payout ratio (DPR) is currently 42.74%.
+CAI International’s payout ratio is 42.74%.

-A number of hedge funds have recently made changes to their positions in CAI.
-Assenagon Asset Management S.A. raised its holdings in CAI International by 77.6% during the 2nd quarter.
-Assenagon Asset Management S.A. now owns 328,257 shares of the transportation company’s stock worth $5,469,000 after buying an additional 143,376 shares during the period.
-Morgan Stanley raised its holdings in CAI International by 262.6% during the 1st quarter.
-Morgan Stanley now owns 87,280 shares of the transportation company’s stock worth $1,234,000 after buying an additional 63,210 shares during the period.
-Donald Smith & CO.
-Inc. raised its holdings in CAI International by 14.6% during the 2nd quarter.
-Donald Smith & CO.
-Inc. now owns 405,004 shares of the transportation company’s stock worth $6,747,000 after buying an additional 51,452 shares during the period.
-Pacific Ridge Capital Partners LLC raised its holdings in CAI International by 13.7% during the 2nd quarter.
-Pacific Ridge Capital Partners LLC now owns 396,614 shares of the transportation company’s stock worth $6,608,000 after buying an additional 47,727 shares during the period.
-Finally, Jacobs Levy Equity Management Inc. raised its holdings in CAI International by 328.2% during the 2nd quarter.
-Jacobs Levy Equity Management Inc. now owns 55,315 shares of the transportation company’s stock worth $922,000 after buying an additional 42,398 shares during the period.
-Hedge funds and other institutional investors own 84.64% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the company.
+Geode Capital Management LLC increased its stake in CAI International by 7.9% in the 1st quarter.
+Geode Capital Management LLC now owns 236,197 shares of the transportation company’s stock worth $3,339,000 after purchasing an additional 17,285 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in CAI International by 20.8% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 5,104 shares of the transportation company’s stock worth $72,000 after purchasing an additional 878 shares during the period.
+Alliancebernstein L.P. increased its stake in CAI International by 37.0% in the 1st quarter.
+Alliancebernstein L.P. now owns 12,600 shares of the transportation company’s stock worth $178,000 after purchasing an additional 3,400 shares during the period.
+Charles Schwab Investment Management Inc. increased its stake in CAI International by 23.9% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 154,035 shares of the transportation company’s stock worth $2,567,000 after purchasing an additional 29,701 shares during the period.
+Finally, WINTON GROUP Ltd purchased a new position in CAI International in the 2nd quarter worth approximately $239,000.
+Institutional investors own 84.64% of the company’s stock.

 CAI International, Inc operates as transportation finance and logistics company in the United States and internationally.
 The company operates through three segments: Container Leasing, Rail Leasing, and Logistics.
 It leases, re-leases, and disposes equipment; and contracts for the repair, repositioning, and storage of equipment.